 What is Considered a Disturbing Noise?

 A noise complaint is a persistent or continual noise that obstructs a neighbor’s ability to enjoy their peace and quiet.
 This might be assessed on a case-by-case basis or evaluated at an average volume exceeding 84 dB.
 When neighbors are calm and there is less noise, it is more likely that a noise disturbance will be reported.
 Excessive noise may disrupt sleep, induce stress, and be dangerous for the general public’s health.

 Ordinarily, a practical distinction is made between background noise from private everyday activities and excessive noise that annoys residents, upsets neighbors, and interferes with the enjoyment of surrounding residences.

-Types of Noise Complaints
+What are the Types of Noise Complaints?

 Excessive noise is a subjective term and what is considered excessive may vary between individuals and even city departments.
 Here are some common noise complaints: